 Yoga is an ancient Eastern science that incorporates stress-reduction techniques such as regulated breathing, visual imagery, and meditation, as well as various postures.
 Hatha yoga is one type of yoga.
-Yoga has been examined as an intervention for anxiety, depression, chemotherapy-induced nausea and vomiting, hot flashes, sleep-wake disturbances, pain, and fatigue in patients with cancer.
+Yoga has been examined as an intervention for anxiety, depression, chemotherapy-induced nausea and vomiting, hot flashes, cognitive impairment, sleep-wake disturbances, pain, and fatigue in patients with cancer.
 It has also been examined as an intervention for caregiver strain and burden.

 Effectiveness Not Established

 Research Evidence Summaries